pic pic

 Functions Can't Reassign Variables

 While functions are capable of mutating values, they can't reassign variables defined outside their scope.
-Any attempt to redefine such variable will be interpreted as the creation of a new local variable. [note] Strictly speaking, it's possible to reassign a variable by using the global keyword.
-However, its use is typically discouraged, explaining why we won't cover it.
+Any attempt to redefine such variable will be interpreted as the creation of a new local variable.

 The following code illustrates this behavior by redefining a function argument and a global variable.
 The output reflects that foo in each example treats the redefined x as a new local variable, only existing within foo's scope.